Ron Bennington: Appearances

 Bennington is a cigar aficionado and has also been interviewed in Cigar Magazine.

 Bennington has a cupcake named for him at Molly's Cupcakes locations, which is chocolate cupcake made with a combination of peanut butter filling, chocolate ganache, and crushed butterscotch topping.
 In 2008 it was the best-selling cupcake at Molly's.

-In 2015, it was revealed on the Bennington Show that an American racing Greyhound had been named after Bennington and registered as "Ron Bennington".
+In 2015, it was revealed on the Bennington Show that an American racing greyhound had been named after Bennington and registered as "Ron Bennington".
 Owned by Melissa Skrivseth-Schmidt and Christopher Straka, "Ron Bennington" began her racing career at the Iowa Greyhound Park and raced her first official race at Daytona Beach Kennel Club and Poker Room.

+Personal life

+Bennington began abstaining from alcohol and drugs after periods of addiction.